 The "moveto" commands (M or m) establish a new current point.
 The effect is as if the "pen" were lifted and moved to a new location.
-A path data segment must begin with a "moveto" command.
+A path data segment (if there is one) must begin with a "moveto" command.
 Subsequent "moveto" commands (i.e., when the "moveto" is not the first command) represent the start of a new subpath: